softprops/serverless-aws-rust/README.md

 ## 🔫 function triggering

-With your function deployed in production you can now start triggering it using `serverless` framework directly or the AWS integration you've configured to trigger it on your behalf
+With your function deployed you can now start triggering it using `serverless` framework directly or the AWS integration you've configured to trigger it on your behalf

 ```bash